-A PBX (Private Branch Extension) is a private telephony switch, allowing the owner (which may be an organization or any kind) to act like a mini-service-provider for its users, while, normally providing many additional features, such as call transfer, call-waiting, IVR (Interactive Voice Response), queues, reports and more.
+A PBX (Private Branch Exchange) is a private telephony switch, allowing the owner (which may be an organization or any kind) to act like a mini-service-provider for its users, while, normally providing many additional features, such as call transfer, call-waiting, IVR (Interactive Voice Response), queues, reports and more.
 As the organization is the owner of the PBX, it is not being charged for internal calls (calls between extensions that are both registered on the PBX), though, based on the type of service, it may charge for such calls (such as in the case of a business center providing telephony services to the tenant-businesses).

 The phone handsets in any business or other organization are almost never connected directly to the PSTN (Public Switched Telephony Network), but rather to the local PBX which provides it with dial-tone and all its features.

 What is the Difference Between PBX and IP PBX?

 The “IP” in “IP PBX” stands for Internet Protocol, meaning that IP PBX is a type of PBX that can use computer networks for sending and receiving voice.
 This usage of computer networks for voice is also known as Voice over Internet Protocol, or VoIP.